 Mouse are common household pests.
-They hunt after your food, and if it’s out of reach, they’d eat up anything they can find.
+They hunt after your food, and if it’s out of reach, they will eat up anything they can find.

 These pesky rodents can wreak havoc in a short time if you let them share your apartment.